ropensci/drake/README.md

 ![](./images/graph.png)

 Within each column above, the nodes are conditionally independent given their dependencies.
 Each `make()` walks through the columns from left to right and applies parallel processing within each column.
 If any nodes are already up to date, `drake` looks downstream to maximize the number of outdated targets in a parallelizable stage.
+To show the parallelizable stages of the next `make()` programmatically, use the `parallel_stages()` function.

 Parallel computing backends range from local multicore computing to [future.batchtools](https://github.com/HenrikBengtsson/future.batchtools)-powered distributed computing.
 Please see the [parallelism vignette](https://github.com/wlandau-lilly/drake/blob/master/vignettes/parallelism.Rmd) for details.